terbolous/couchpotato.provider.norbits/README.md

 ### How-to install

-- Make an folder named rarat at your customs_plugin folder and place the _init_.py and main.py file inside
+- Make an folder named norbits at your customs_plugin folder and place the _init_.py and main.py file inside

 - Your custom_plugin folder, which is located within your config folder.
 See Settings->About->Directories (second folder is your config folder) for location